Family Law

 1. existing parenting orders;

-3. filed an application seeking parenting orders.
+3. filed an application for parenting orders.

 What if there is family violence?